-With Relay, all this information is at your fingertips.
+With Lightspeed Filter (formerly Relay), all this information is at your fingertips.
 Relay’s Internet Overview report, now in beta, shows you how important web resources are utilized on your network and allows you to drill in for more information on URLs, users and groups.
 These new tools make Relay an even more powerful asset for measuring ROI on software and devices.

 Not only does the Internet Overview report give you more information and context about your network, it’s actionable, too.
 It’s easier than ever to understand what content your students consume; judge how relevant or safe that content is for students; and block or recategorize it, if necessary, in seconds.